zeyakong/MachineLearning/README.md

 Those two courses covered some contents from Russell And Norvig's ["Artificial Intelligence - A Modern Approach"](http://aima.cs.berkeley.edu/) book.

 I used Java to implement most of the assignments.
-For the CNN (Convolutional Neural Network) assignment, I use Python to run the Keras package in Jupyter NoteBook in our CS lab volta machine.
+For the CNN (Convolutional Neural Network) assignment, I used Python to run the Keras package in Jupyter NoteBook in our CS lab volta machine.
 ## CS552: Artificial Intelligence
 ### A* Search
 Input two cities' name, the program will output the shortest path by using A* search.(Java)